Mali i Gjerë: Biodiversity

 At the southwestern and northeastern foothills are found a number of karst springs (Bistrica, Vërgoi, Viroi).
 The main tributary is sourced from a well-known karst spring called the Blue Eye (Syri i Kaltër), which is a popular tourist attraction due to its scenic environment.
 Woodland is scarce, but the area is rich in summer pastures and several types of medicinal plants (tea, orchid, hawthorn, yarrow, oregano).
 Among the wild animals, the mountain partridge is commonly encountered.

-The eastern slope of the mountain is surrounded by the nearby settlements of Gjirokastër, Lower Dropull, Lazarat, and Mashkullore, while on the western slope are situated Delvina and the villages of Rrëzoma.
+The eastern slope of the mountain is surrounded by the nearby settlements of Gjirokastër, Dropull i Poshtëm, Lazarat and Mashkullorë, while on the western slope are situated Delvinë and the village of Rrëzoma.

 The karst massif spreads mostly within Albania, covering about 440 km2, with 54 km2 extending into the Greek territory.

 Human history

 In antiquity, the Mali i Gjerë range divided the territory of the ancient Greek tribe of the Chaonians in two parts; the western part centered around Phoenice and the eastern one centered around Antigonea.